Team TCA

 Glen Nelson - Visitor Information Centre Officer (Alice Springs)

-Glen moved to Central Australia in the Year of the Outback in 2002, making last year his 20th anniversary.
+Glen moved to Central Australia in the Year of the Outback in 2002.
 His first job found him visiting every community in the Aṉangu Pitjantjatjara Yankunytjatjara APY lands located in the Northwest top of South Australia, helping community members access the internet for the first time.
 Since then, he has had jobs that took him to Indigenous communities from over the Western Australian border to as far north as Ali Curung near Tennant Creek.
 Glen has developed a passion for all things Central Australia, be it geology, botany, history or its people.

 Silhouette200x150